spyder-ide/spyder-docs/doc/plugins/lineprofiler.rst

    :alt: Spyder showing View Panes Line Profiler

 You will see it then as a tab next to the 'Files' tab.
-You can then either select a script with the button present in the pane or run the profiler from :menuselection:`Run --> Profile line by line`. your script line by line.
+You can then either select a script with the button present in the pane or run the profiler from :menuselection:`Run --> Profile line by line`.
+Afterwards, your file will be profiled line by line.

 .. image:: /images/lineprofiler/lineprofiler-run-menu.png
    :alt: Spyder showing the line profiler button in the Run menu